Data Center Colocation

 In order for a data center to house mission-critical data infrastructure, it must first pass rigorous audits and certifications for data center industry standards such as the SSAE 18, PCI, and HIPAA compliance.
 Within the last few years, the SSAE 18 audit has replaced the SAS 70 audit.
 International audit and compliance standards include ISO 27001 and ISO 8100 PSI DSS.

 While a data center can cover the essentials, it takes great customer service, support, great uptime record, and niceties such as high accessibility and even optional office space to keep a customer for a long time.

 Uptime Institute Tier Rating

 Data center providers go through various audits so that customers can get a third party perspective on the operating ability of the facility and provider.
 For more specific designations than the typical SSAE 18, PCI, and HIPAA compliances, the Uptime Institute has created a set of tier standards that further indicate the level of redundancies and operability of a data center facility.
 Fibernet’s Utah facility is a Tier IV data center, with the exception of 2 separate utility feeds.
-For more information or for information on the San Jose data center, talk to a Fibernet representative.
+For more information or for information on the Santa Clara data center, talk to a Fibernet representative.

 |–||Tier I||Tier II||Tier III||Tier IV|